 Rattan's argument from the normativity of the attitudes is basically an argument to the effect that the normativity in question requires the existence of a certain kind of second-order propositional attitude, and their existence in turn requires that the embedded first-order propositional attitude be construed as a cognitively real relation to a proposition.
-Rattan concedes that what he calls 'Measure Theory' may be able to handle purely first-order propositional attitudes, maybe even some second-order ones, but he argues that it can't handle certain second-order propositional attitudes without incorporating a cognitively real relation to a proposition: 'The sticking point for Measure Theory is the reference to a proposition within a proposition' (11), more specifically to 'particular kind of reference to propositions within propositions' (12).
+Rattan concedes that what he calls 'Measure Theory' may be able to handle purely first-order propositional attitudes, maybe even some second-order ones, but he argues that it can't handle certain second-order propositional attitudes without incorporating a cognitively real relation to a proposition: The sticking point for 'Measure Theory', he says, is reference to propositions within propositions, specifically to a 'particular kind of reference to propositions within propositions' (p.
+441).
 The problem, as Rattan sees it, is that certain second-order propositional attitudes involve a particular kind of metarepresentation, and that, he says, requires a 'robustly real' cognitive relational construal of the represented first-order propositional attitude, viz., one that is committed to the distinct existence of both the cognitive relation specified by the propositional attitude verb and the proposition, purportedly specified by the complement clause, that is its object.
 But why is this, and why suppose, as Rattan does, that 'Measure Theory' is unable to provide a plausible account of such second-order propositional attitudes?
 Let me address these two questions in turn.

-Rattan's argument from normativity, he says, 'hinges on a conception of mind as a self-consciously normative domain' (13), by which he means that we are able to self-consciously evaluate our own mental states in the sense of being aware that we have these states, that we stand in various epistemic relations to them, and so on.
-And this normative self-evaluation, Rattan thinks, involves 'a kind of metarepresentation, of mind to itself, in reporting one's own attitudes to oneself in the way that they are reported in normative self-evaluation' (14).
-The specific kind of metarepresentation involved Rattan calls 'preservative metarepresentation', inasmuch as it, quoting Tyler Burge, 'preserves the mode and content of the evaluated psychological elements' (14).
-Such preservative metarepresentation, Rattan claims, 'requires grasp or understanding of the proposition being represented or made reference to in the attitude attribution' (14), by which he means that the self-evaluator must not only grasp which proposition is expressed by the attribution's complement clause, but must also grasp that proposition in the terms that the self-evaluator herself would conceptualize and express this proposition.
+Rattan's argument from normativity, he says, 'hinges on a conception of mind as a self-consciously normative domain' (p.
+441), by which he means that we are able to self-consciously evaluate our own mental states in the sense of being aware that we have these states, that we stand in various epistemic relations to them, and so on.
+And this normative self-evaluation, Rattan thinks, involves 'a kind of metarepresentation, of mind to itself, in reporting one's own attitudes to oneself in the way that they are reported in normative self-evaluation' (p.
+442).
+The specific kind of metarepresentation involved Rattan calls 'preservative metarepresentation', inasmuch as it, quoting Tyler Burge, 'preserves the mode and content of the evaluated psychological elements' (ibid.).
+Such preservative metarepresentation, Rattan claims, 'requires grasp or understanding of the proposition being represented or made reference to in the attitude attribution' (ibid.), by which he means that the self-evaluator must not only grasp which proposition in the terms that the self-evaluator herself would conceptualize and express this proposition.